bearybeary-beary/MuralDH-Segmentation/README.md

     └── labels/      # 100 test masks
 ```

 All images are in PNG format with size `512×512` pixels.
-Masks are binary images where pixel value `1` (or `255`) indicates damaged area, and `0` indicates intact area.
+Masks are binary images where pixel value `255` indicates damaged area, and `0` indicates intact area.

 ## 📝 Citation